 Italian higher education has a binary system and consists of two main sectors:

-- the university sector: at present it is made up of 96 university institutions
+- the university sector, that is made up of more than 90 universities

-- the non-university sector: it includes 4 education typologies with their higher education institutions: higher schools of Arts, higher education in language mediation, higher integrated education (FIS) (e.g. higher technical education, etc.), a specific fields (e.g. diplomatic, archiving, restoration, military studies, etc.)
+- the non-university sector, that includes 4 education typologies: higher schools of Arts, higher education in language mediation, higher integrated education - FIS (e.g. higher technical education, etc.) and specific fields (e.g. diplomatic, archiving, restoration, military studies, etc.)